 They’re trying to distract predators.
 Another potential explanation is that the Egg Song acts as a distraction from potential predators.
 While it is loud, the sound can fool other animals and even humans as to the exact location where it’s coming from.

-This is important as hens can be vulnerable to predator attacks when laying eggs.
+It’s vital as hens can be vulnerable to predator attacks when laying eggs.
 According to a study that explored this specific topic across 11 organic or free-range farms, about 4% of hens in these farms died from being attacked by a predator.

 They feel proud that they’re laying eggs.
 Additionally, hens may cackle to communicate their pride at having been able to lay eggs.
 While it is normal behavior for these animals, it is also a source of distinction that may accord a higher position in the pecking order for hens.

-Do Chickens Feel Pain When Laying Eggs
+Do Chickens Feel Pain When Laying Eggs?

 To answer this question, it is first necessary to establish whether chickens feel pain.